Akisame-AI/TRMNL-patch-xkcd-views/TRMNL_Comic.md

 <kbd>![daily-comic-rankings-plugin](https://github.com/SnarfulSolutionsGroup/TRMNL-Plugins/blob/main/Daily_Comic.png)</kbd>

+There are 2 ways to add plugins to TRMNL.
+Automatic and Manual.
+## Automatic
+Log in to your TRMNL dashboard.
+On the left-hand menu, click on the 'Go to Plugins' button.
+Find the 'Private Plugin' Plugin to create a Private Plugin.
+Click 'import new' to import the plugin zip file found in this repository.
+Click 'Save' to save the plugin.

+## Manual
 ## Step 1: Create a New Private Plugin
 Log in to your TRMNL dashboard.
 On the left-hand menu, click on the 'Go to Plugins' button.